scriptalumen/Interest-Rate-Calculator/README.md

 # Interest-Rate-Calculator
 Practicing HTML, CSS and JavaScript skills by coding a program to calculate interest rates.

+Overall, this code provides a simple web-based tool to calculate the interest earned on a deposit over a specified number of years at a given interest rate.

 ### Note: To run the code using vs code, do the following steps.